 Mendenhall Fellows are appointed to the USGS for two years and receive full salary and benefits at the GS-12 level.
-The 2013 base salary for a GS-12, step 1 is $60,274.
+The 2015 base salary for GS-12, step 1 is $61,486.
 This amount might be higher depending on the amount of locality pay or cost-of-living allowance (COLA) for the geographic area of the assignment.
 The appropriate Human Resources Office contact can provide further information upon request.

 WHEN THIS POSTDOCTORAL FELLOWSHIP BEGINSAppointment will begin at a date to be determined later, depending on availability of funds.

-In order to be considered for this opportunity, candidates must:
+In order to be considered for a Mendenhall Fellowship, candidates must:

 SPECIAL REQUIREMENTSA background investigation will be required.
 Continued employment will be subject to the applicant's successful completion of a background security investigation and favorable adjudication.
 Failure to successfully meet these requirements will be grounds for termination.

 WHEN AND HOW TO APPLY

 When to Apply. (updated 01/29/2019)